 The North Country Trail is the longest in National Trails System, stretching for a total of 4600 miles.
 Just shy of twice the length of the Appalachian Trail, the North Country Trail is best hiked east to west, from New York to North Dakota.

-It winds along three of the Great Lakes past countless farmlands over many rivers/streams and then you travel into the famed Adirondacks region where it shares routes with Appalachian trail for a time.
+It winds along with three of the Great Lakes past countless farmlands over many rivers/streams and then you travel into the famed Adirondacks region where it shares routes with the Appalachian trail for a time.